Silverbacktrails - Lilla’s Revenge

 Practical information

-Required minimum kit includes a waterproof jacket with taped seams unless Paramo, hat and gloves, a spare thermal top or jacket for emergency use, an emergency bivvy bag, 500 ml of fluid, at least 60 g of food, a fully charged mobile phone (What3words or OS Locate/OS Maps advised), a working compass, an OL 27 OS Map or Harvey’s Map of the North Yorkshire Moors, and a cup for drinks.
-Dogs are welcome on a short lead or harness; dog-powered runners will start after other participants and their three-hour limit will be adjusted accordingly.
+All competitors must carry at minimum: waterproof jacket with taped seams unless Paramo, hat and gloves, spare thermal top or jacket, emergency bivvy, 500 ml fluid, at least 60 g of food, fully charged mobile phone, working compass, OL27 OS map or Harvey’s North Yorkshire Moors map, and a cup for drinks.
+Dogs are permitted on a short lead or harness; dog-powered entries start separately and have adjusted time limits.
 Visit the organization's website for the most recent information.

 Race information